AmelieHeinrich/AmelieHeinrich/README.md

 # About me

-I am a French graphics programmer.
-I mostly enjoy API and engine work but I'm currently learning modern rendering techniques, light transport and advanced GPU driven rendering.
+I am a 19 year old French graphics programmer.
 I am currently getting a BSc in game development at Gaming Campus.
+My skills go from low level rendering architecture/API plumbing with all major desktop and console APIs (DirectX 12/11, Metal, OpenGL, Vulkan, PS5/Switch2) to modern rendering techniques, raytracing, denoising, GPU driven rendering and optimizations.
+I was an intern at both Ubisoft and Quantic Dream where they trusted me with performance critical topics on consoles.

 My passion for video games, art and my natural curiosity makes me constantly motivated to learn more ways to render beautiful interactive experiences in real-time.
-Some of my biggest inspirations include Death Stranding, Silent Hill 3, Half-Life 2 and Cry of Fear.
+Some of my biggest inspirations include Death Stranding 2, Silent Hill 3, Ghost of Tsushima and Half-Life 2.

-I am fluent in both English and French (native language), currently learning Norwegian (B1).
+I am a native French speaker, bilingual in English and currently learning Norwegian and Japanese.
+I am however willing to learn a new language to open up my professional network.

 # Job inquiries

-For any job inquiries (internships or full-time offers), feel free to contact me through e-mail at amelie.heinrich.dev@gmail.com.
+For any job inquiries (internships, part-time, full-time offers), feel free to contact me through e-mail at amelie.heinrich.dev@gmail.com.
 I am always looking for more experience in the games industry, even more in AAA.
-I am open to relocate everywhere in the world.
+I am open to work anywhere in the world, priorities going to EU countries.
+I am open to relocate in other countries if VISA sponsoring is available.

 # What are you working on?

-My current main project is [Kaleidoscope](https://github.com/Floating-Trees-Inc/Kaleidoscope) and [Seraph](https://github.com/AmelieHeinrich/Seraph), the first being a full blown game engine and the other one being a showcase renderer using that engine.
+My current main project is [Kaleidoscope](https://github.com/Floating-Trees-Inc/Kaleidoscope) and [Seraph](https://github.com/AmelieHeinrich/Seraph), the first being a full blown game engine and the other one being a research/showcase renderer using that engine.

 # Professional experience